govuk-one-login/authentication-acceptance-tests/README.md

 Cucumber feature files live in the acceptance-tests [resources](acceptance-tests/src/test/resources/uk/gov/di/test/acceptance/) directory.

 Java classes backing the tests live in the acceptance-tests java [acceptance](acceptance-tests/src/test/java/uk/gov/di/test/acceptance/) directory.

+## Allure reporting

+Local report:

+1. Run the tests a usual, which will generate data in target/allure-results directory as set up in allure.properties
+2. run the allure serve command on the back of it followed by the allure-results path from the repository root so the results are uploaded to allure: allure serve acceptance-tests/target/allure-results